high90/high90/_content/1-blog/2015-03-17-0930-whats-in-the-middle.md

 It's an interesting question.

 Since 2000 a laptop has been my primary computer.
-That changed when I shifted to a desktop-first mindset earlier this year, and I now have the opportunity to do some thinking about what sort of machine fits in the gap between phone and primary computer.
+That changed when I shifted to a desktop-first mindset earlier this year, and I now have the opportunity to do some rethinking about what sort of machine fits in the gap between a phone and a desktop.

 <p class="has-pullquote" data-pullquote="They're not better at anything" markdown="1">Let's start with tablets.
 I bought the iPad when it first came out in 2010, and I haven't gone two years without an upgrade since.
 That being said, I don't think I'll be buying another one for my own use.
 My feelings about tablets have been mixed for a while, but they basically come down to what Steve Jobs once said about netbooks - [they're not better at anything](https://www.youtube.com/watch?v=F9E2JCtWzk8&noredirect=1).</p>